 Although inexpensive, easy to acquire, and apply, bleach is never the right choice for mold treatment.
 The only sure way to eliminate mold problems is by hiring professionals who can target the issue at its source and use treatments that kill visible mold and all hidden root systems.

-At Pur360, we’re committed to helping Lake Zurich, Illinois residents and the surrounding area enjoy optimum indoor air quality.
-We offer mold testing and remediation services, ultraviolet sanitization, restoration services, and more.
+At Pur360, we’re committed to helping Chicago, Illinois residents and the surrounding area enjoy optimum indoor air quality.
+We offer mold testing and mold remediation services, ultraviolet sanitization, restoration services, and more.
 If you’re tired of using bleach to spot-treat mold with limited, short-term results, we can help.
-Call us today to schedule an appointment or to request a quote for mold removal at your home in Lake Zurich or a surrounding area.
+Call us today to schedule an appointment or to request a quote for mold removal at your home in Chicago, Illinois or a surrounding area.